How to Multiply Your Time

 Although there will always be a number of activities that suck the life out of me, my desire is to limit those commitments as much as possible by saying ‘no’, contracting them out, or executing them with others.
 More and more, I find myself moving toward commitments and experiences that are life-giving.
 So many of us remain stuck in jobs, relationships, and social contracts that are draining our souls of energy and health.
 Oftentimes, we keep the commitment out of duty and obligation rather than heart-felt service, love, or devotion.
 I’m not insinuating that there won’t be difficult seasons where we learn from challenging situations or need to press through character-developing experiences with tenacity.
 I’m talking about those things we remain committed to that are an ongoing drain to our lives.
 Focus on those relationships, activities, and experiences that bring life, and you’ll start multiplying your time!

 Multiplying your time is an intentional effort to free yourself up from burdensome commitments in order to re-allocate the moments of your day toward those things that bring you life.

-I have more time now than ever before.
+I have more time now than ever before, specially since I stopped working so much on my business tasks and embraced technology aids like this small business payroll management software.
 I feel confident saying ‘yes’ to things that interest me, provide financially for my family, and serve others.
 I have no problem saying ‘no’ to activities and experiences that I’m not interested in…things that don’t bring me life.
 I don’t mind contracting out numerous tasks that are not within the sweet-spot of my life, and I’m interested in building relationships and experiencing a full life.